DEFRA/sroc-service-team/releasing/tcm.md

 # TCM

-This covers the release process for the [SROC Tactical Charging Module](https://github.com/DEFRA/sroc-tcm-admin).
+This covers the release process for the [Tactical Charging Module](https://github.com/DEFRA/sroc-tcm-admin).

 It covers